Leveraging Internet Principles to Build a Quantum Network: Evaluation

-For the first set of simulations, we allocate $12$ \ac{QTCP} flows between the two end nodes of the chain.
+First, we allocate $12$ \ac{QTCP} flows between the two end nodes of the chain.
 Requests arrive according to a Poisson process with an average rate $\lambda/12$ for every flow.
 The aggregate inter-arrival rate is $\lambda$.
 We define the load on the network $\rho=\lambda/\mu$.

-Figure~\ref{fig:fid_thr} demonstrates the necessity and the benefit of introducing congestion control within \ac{QTCP}.
-Without congestion control (orange line), the average fidelity (Fig.~\ref{subfig:fid_poisson}) oscillates depending on the current load, and when the load approaches $1$ (``High Load" regime), roughly five percent of q-datagrams are lost, causing significant waste of resources.
-Adding \ac{AIMD} congestion control (teal line) prevents most of this resource wastage and improves fidelity.
-However, fidelity can still be improved because the system reacts to congestion only when q-datagram queues are already full (and losses occur).
-The benefit of adding \ac{AQM} (green line) is that it (i) eliminates losses, (ii) improves average fidelity (by 0.04 in this case), (iii) decreases fidelity variance, and (iv) makes average fidelity insensitive to load variations.
+Figure~\ref{fig:fid_thr} demonstrates the necessity and benefit of introducing congestion control within \ac{QTCP}.
+Without congestion control, the average fidelity oscillates depending on the current load, and as the load approaches $1$ (``High Load" regime), roughly five percent of q-datagrams are lost, causing significant resource waste.
+Adding \ac{AIMD} congestion control prevents most of this resource wastage and improves fidelity.
+However, fidelity is further improved through the introduction of AQM because flows react to congestion before memory overflow (and, therefore, loss) occurs.
+Summarizing the results, \ac{AQM} (i) reduces losses, (ii) improves average fidelity, (iii) decreases fidelity variance, and (iv) makes average fidelity insensitive to load variations.

-As shown in Fig.~\ref{subfig:thr_poisson}, the advantages of applying \ac{AQM} come at the cost of about ten percent in terms of throughput in the ``High Load" regime.
-AQM causes requests waiting for admission to accumulate for the whole duration of the ``High Load" regime.
+Fig.~\ref{subfig:thr_poisson} shows that the advantages of applying \ac{AQM} come at about ten percent cost in terms of throughput in the ``High Load" regime.
+AQM causes requests waiting for admission to accumulate for the entire duration of the ``High Load" regime.
 This admission queue then progressively empties during the following ``Low Load" regime.
-That explains why the throughput (green line) does not decrease when the load drops.
-This behavior disappears if we put a bound on the maximum number of requests waiting for admission.
+That explains why throughput does not decrease when the load drops.